I've been breaking my cameras for decades.

 I have never been able to stump Gus with anything he couldn't fix well.

-Of course Gus fixes Nikon and Canon, too.
+Of course Gus fixes Nikon and Canon and Mamiya and everything else I've sent him, too.

 I've even had Gus work on sealed LEICA M3s, preserving the L seal.
 Gus is the guy for LEICA repairs.